 No. You only would if you made it as one big loaf.
 Or reduce it if you’re making small ones or turn this recipe into kale muffins.

 Greens don’t freeze particularly well straight.
-It would be better to make the loaf and freeze the loaf.
+It would be better to make this recipe and freeze the loaf.
 Once it cools, double wrap it in plastic wrap, put it in a freezer bag, and remove all the air.
 It will keep in the freezer for about three months.

-- 2 cups (250g) bleached, all-purpose flour plus more for dusting the loaf pan
+- 2 cups (250 grams) bleached, all-purpose flour plus more for dusting the loaf pan

-- 8 tbsp unsalted butter, melted plus more for greasing the pan
+- 8 tablespoons unsalted butter, melted plus more for greasing the pan

 - ½ cup buttermilk

 - 4 ounces hard cheese (e.g. gruyere, cheddar, or swiss), shredded

 - ½ cup chopped kale (about two large leaves) stems removed and discarded